-Dr. Ashley Jones-Bodie, ajb@lsu.edu Director of Basic Courses, Department of Communication Studies
+Dr. Bonny McDonald, bmcdo21@lsu.edu Director of Basic Courses, Department of Communication Studies

-Rico Self, cself4@lsu.edu CMST 2060 Section 01- Instructor of Record
+Rico Self, cself4@lsu.edu Instructor of Record, CMST 2060 Section 26

 HAVE YOU DECLARED YOUR MAJOR OR MINOR?

 Business leaders and other professionals recognize the importance of developing communication skills and analysis.
 Alan Greenspan, for example, stated, "To succeed, you will soon learn, as I did, the importance of a solid foundation in the basics of education - literacy, both verbal and numerical, and communication skills."
 We hope this course contributes to your success.